amanarmaankhan/Stock-market-prediction-with-LSTM/README.md

 Firstly I made a basic LSTM model (LSTM-no-TA) ,this would just take the data then analyse it and predict the next data.
 This wasn’t useful for the cause as it didn’t serve any purpose.

-I modified it a lot made various logical changes and made a model(LSTM-endgame) which would predict at least a month forward This model is capable of doing its bit for reducing financial asymmetry in the stock market.
+I modified it a lot made various logical changes and made a model(LSTM-endgame) which would predict at least a month forward.
+This model is capable of doing its bit for reducing financial asymmetry in the stock market.